RicqCodes/fuse-wallet/README.md

 ### Receiving Tokens

-- The `ReceiveButton` on the `WalletInfo` component displays a modal.
+- The `ReceiveButton` on the `WalletInfo` component triggers the display of a modal.
 - The modal contains the user's public address which can be copied for receiving tokens.

 ### QR Code Functionality

-- The `ReceiveButton` includes QR code functionality using a third-party library called `react-qr-code`.
+- The `ReceiveButton` modal includes QR code functionality.
 - Upon clicking the "Receive" button, a QR code of the user's wallet address is displayed in the modal.
-- Additionally, the wallet address input field on the `WalletInput` page has a "Scan QR Code" icon that triggers the device's camera to scan a QR code representing a wallet address.
+- Additionally, the wallet address input field on the `WalletInput` page features a "Scan QR Code" icon that, when clicked, triggers the device's camera to scan a QR code representing a wallet address.

 ### Dark Mode and Light Mode